111morris/chat_room_java/README.md

 so first the server will be responsible for
--[] listening for incoming client connections
+- [ ] listening for incoming client connections
+- [ ] the server is always running
--[] managing each connected client
+- [ ] managing each connected client
--[] relaying messages between clients
+- [ ] relaying messages between clients

 and the client will be responsible for:
--[] connecting to the server
+- [ ] connecting to the server
--[] sending messages to the server
+- [ ] sending messages to the server
--[] receiving messages from the server (broadcasted messages from other clients)
+- [ ] receiving messages from the server (broadcasted messages from other clients)

 things to consider